Jin Li 李晋

 Jin Li is a professor of management and strategy, with joint appointment in economics at Hong Kong University.
 Prior to HKU, he has taught at Kellogg School of Management and London School of Economics, where he was a tenured associate professor of managerial economics and strategy.
 During his tenure at LSE, Professor Li won the Management Department teaching prize.

 Professor Li's main research area lies at the intersection of organizational economics, personnel economics, and labor economics.
 It focuses on the dynamics of informal relationships and explores how firms can design organizations to align incentives and build trust.
 This research sheds light on how organizational design can be a source of competitive advantage.
+Recently, Professor Li has studied topics on the digital economy including causality issues in machine learning algorithms and governance of blockchain.

 Professor Li earned his BA in economics and math (with high honors) from Wesleyan University, a BSc in applied math (with honors) from Caltech, and PhD in Economics from MIT.